-(suspense) sequel to OLD FLAMES.
+(suspense) sequel to OLD FLAMES, a firefighter novel.

 After a tragic commercial fire where two firefighters die due to negligence, the consequent inquiry goes awry.
 He is set up as the scapegoat.
 While battling a hostile administration, he discovers missing capital funds and high-level corruption.
 A cabal in the city administration has neutered his power, limiting his actions.He discovers he’ll also take the fall for the dismantling of the department and subsequent privatization.
 Unwilling to play nice he vows to set things right–his way.
 What’s worse is the Red Mafiya moving into the city via their hijacking of a casino hotel project, an iconic structure.
 Karen, his common-law wife, is savagely beaten by her estranged husband, Branko, who is now a suspected Red Mafiya enforcer.
 Hunting down Branko consumes him, putting himself and Karen in harm’s way.
 Forces Gerry barely understand push back–hard, and more firefighters die.

 While running a gauntlet of bribes, threats, and extortion, he stumbles into a federal investigation of the brutal Mafiya.
 The feds warn him to back off.
 He declares war against his enemies, jeopardizing his woman and best friend.
 Fire Chief Gerry Ormond is like no other chief you’ve seen.

 What’s been said: “Especially, I enjoyed reading the sections about actually fighting fires.” - ECW Press

 “I bought Gerry’s War after getting Old Flames from the same author.
 It was a great read and hard to put down!” – Jennifer Hutchinson

 excerpt - “Dispatch to Chief Ormond.
 We are unable to strike third alarm response.”

 “Repeat, please,” said Chief Ormond.
 “I did not copy.”